kerns/craft-on-ddev/README.md

 1. Copy your local SSH keys into the right container (handy if you are setting up [craft-scripts](https://github.com/nystudio107/craft-scripts/) or just want to shell into your project's container later with `ddev ssh` )
 2. (Re)Start your DDEV project (a series of networked Docker containers)
 3. (Re)Install the container's versions of Composer and npm, together with their dependencies
-4. Instruct Vite to perform a one-time build for production (output in /web/dist)
+4. Instruct Vite to perform a one-time build for production (output in `/web/dist`)
 5. Finally, start a Vite dev server for HMR and live reloading

 Edit code in `src/` or `templates/` to confirm that changes are being pushed to your browser. (💡 `ddev launch` opens a browser pointed to the domain of your Craft project.
 It works from any location below your project's root directory.)

 Subsequently, you can save some time just running `ddev exec npm run serve` to initiate your Vite dev server, but after a `git pull` or other big changes to the codebase you'll want to re-run `make dev`.

-Similarly, to build assets for use in production, stop your Vite server and run `ddev exec npm run build`.
-But run `make build` periodically or after pulling down major changes.
+Likewise, to build assets for use in production, stop your Vite server and run `ddev exec npm run build` – but run `make build` periodically or after pulling down major changes.

 ## Makefile